Rocket Launching Into Space

 For comparison's sake, SpaceX is valued at $137 billion, though SpaceX's current commercial applications and revenue are likely much larger than Blue Origin's.

-Based on these factors and the size of the government contracts it's winning, I would estimate Blue Origin to be worth somewhere between $30–$50 billion.
+Based on these factors and the size of the government contracts it's winning, I estimate Blue Origin is worth somewhere between $30–$50 billion.

 Author